 - An Over The Door Hook is invaluable (and under $15 on Amazon).
 It’s an easy way to make use of space, especially in a bathroom for towels.

 - No need to put holes in the wall.
 Command Wire Hooks are quick to remove but stay up well, even with heavier items.
 Buy the variety pack and find clever uses for them all over the house!

 6. Beautiful Baskets

 - I don’t have room in the kitchen for my cookbooks so I keep them organized in a pretty basket under the foyer cabinet.
 They are still easily accessed and don’t take up precious counter or cupboard space in the kitchen.

 - Before you buy baskets new, check out your local thrift store.
 This is a fantastic place to find inexpensive baskets and you can always spray paint them for an updated look.

-- With drawer space at a minimum I keep my clean kitchen towels at the ready by folding them and keeping them within arms reach of the sink in this neat wire basket.
-I also have Wire Basket Organizers (less than $15 for two on Amazon) like this on the back of the toilet for hand towels.
+- With drawer space at a minimum I keep my clean kitchen towels at the ready.
+Folding towels and keep them within arms reach of the sink in this neat wire basket.
+I also have Wire Basket Organizers like this on the back of the toilet for hand towel storage.